-Tips for a safe Valentine's Day with pets from Petplan
+tips for a safe valentine's day with pets

 We all love getting Valentines, but these tokens of affection can be dangerous to the fluffy loves of our lives.
 Below are a few of the common gifts shared on Valentine’s Day and a few tips to help you avoid a holiday trip to the hospital:

 A bouquet of flowers is beautiful, but make sure it doesn’t contain certain plants that are poisonous to pets.
 Cats love to graze on vegetation, and your Valentine’s Day flowers are no exception.

 For example, almost every kind of lily is toxic to cats, including Tiger lilies, Daylilies, Easter lilies, and Stargazer lilies.
 While a little nibble might only lead to an upset stomach, making a meal of a bunch of lilies could be more serious and can cause acute kidney failure (or worse) if they become an unexpected snack for your best friend.

 Other plants toxic to pets include Oleander, Azaleas, Rhododendrons, and Mums.

 If you are sending a bouquet to a pet owner, ask the florist to be mindful of these species and substitute accordingly.
 And if you are lucky enough to get a bouquet this Valentine’s day, be sure to remove any dangerous flowers before displaying it – especially if it is easily accessible to your feline or canine friends.

 Candy and chocolates

 There is nothing better than settling down with a big heart-shaped box of chocolates, but beware--chocolate can be dangerous for your pet.
 Darker chocolates contain methylxanthines, which are similar to caffeine and can cause diarrhea, vomiting and elevated heart rates if ingested.
 Lighter milk chocolates have higher fat contents and can lead to a serious medical condition called pancreatitis.